-Analysis: A significant environmental cost in terms of paper supply, copying, and room cleaning is associated with providing students with physical hardcopy handouts for syllabus and course information, and particular quiz, task and exam instructions and content.
+Analysis.
+A significant environmental cost in terms of paper supply, copying, and room cleaning is associated with providing students with physical hardcopy handouts for syllabus and course information, and particular quiz, task and exam instructions and content.
 Handouts are often left abandoned in classrooms, and students quite often request further copies, which is also rather time-consuming.
-This is hardly an isolated issue; in December 2010, WWF, the world's leading environmental organization, announced its .wwf file format in a bid to stop unnecessary printing and wastage of paper.
+This is hardly an isolated issue; in

+December 2010, WWF, the world's leading environmental organization, announced its .wwf file format in a bid to stop unnecessary printing and wastage of paper.
 The .wwf format, based on PDF, is unprintable to encourage the avoidance of printed products and printing documents onto paper.
 Amongst other environmental benefits, this should save trees, notwithstanding union opposition [13].

-Proposed Solution: Implement an LMS (such as Moodle) together with an online Assessment System (such as Cognero) to manage content, create and assign tests, and deliver tests through a secure online test center, while providing complete reporting and data dissemination.
-Early in each semester, create a course homepage in the Moodle LMS as in Fig. 4, with needed instructions and hotlinks to online tasks and quizzes as in Fig. 5, and to online exams as in Fig. 6, to be provided when required.
+Proposed Solution.
+Implement a Learning Management System (such as Moodle) together with an online Assessment System (such as Cognero) to manage content, create and assign tests, and deliver tests through a secure online test center, while providing complete reporting and data dissemination.
+Early in each semester, create a course homepage in the Moodle LMS, with needed instructions and hotlinks to online tasks, quizzes and exams to be provided when required.
 (While the instructor is afforded some capability to customize the course homepage, it would be beneficial to use an LMS that affords considerable latitude to students to also customize and decorate the class site, particularly to encourage participation and a degree of ownership of the site pages).
-Train students to expect to log in to that homepage to locate desired course information and to access tasks, guizzes and exams, and encourage them to bookmark the login page on their PC.
-To manage classes effectively, use individual Student ID numbers for IDs and for passwords, but encourage them to edit their profiles, personalize their shared virtual environment, and utilize social networking site capabilities.
+Train students to expect to log in to that homepage to locate desired course information and to access tasks, quizzes and exams, and encourage them to bookmark the login page on their PC.
+To manage classes effectively, use local institutional Student ID numbers for their IDs and for their passwords, but encourage them to edit their profiles, personalize their shared virtual environment, and utilize social networking site capabilities.
 Design tasks that are to be performed and submitted online e.g. online questionnaires using Google Forms or Moodle Survey activity, or Moodle Q and A forum for blog posts and responses.
-Where scoring is required (rather than a simple binary determination of whether the task been performed or not), this should preferably be conducted automatically, so make quizzes online, e.g. either use Moodle Quiz activities, or use Cognero to provide online tests using Multiple Choice, Multiple Response, Completion, Matching, True/False, Yes/No type questions.
-(Opinion Scale/Likert, Subjective short answer and Essay type questions can also be used, and require the instructor to assess the response rather than use automatic grading; ensure that this assessment can be effectively conducted online; e.g. blog posts in Moodle Q and A forums can be graded online as well as responded to, but in Moodle 1.9, the process is not particularly user-friendly, requiring a number of quite unnecessary dialogue boxes to be navigated for each grading or teacher response/post).
+Where scoring is required (rather than a simple binary determination of whether the task been performed or not), this should preferably be conducted automatically, so make guizzes online, e.g. either use Moodle Ouiz activities, or use Cognero to provide online tests using for example Multiple Choice, Multiple Response, Completion, Matching, True/False, Yes/No type questions.
+Note that Opinion Scale/Likert, Subjective short answer and Essay type questions can also be used, that require the instructor to assess the response rather than use automatic grading; ensure that this assessment can be effectively conducted online (for example, blog posts in Moodle Q and A forums can be graded online as well as responded to, but at least in Moodle 1.9, the process is not particularly userfriendly, requiring a number of quite unnecessary dialogue boxes to be navigated for each grading or teacher response/post).

-4. Strategies for Integrating Online Distance Learning
+4 Strategies for Integrating Online Distance Learning